CrisBeFranc/Putget-Temperature/README.md

-# Getting started with Blinky on mbed OS
+# Getting started with Putget Temperature

-This guide reviews the steps required to get Blinky working on an mbed OS platform.
+This guide reviews the steps required to get Putget working on an mbed OS platform.

 Please install [mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).